cap-js/telemetry/README.md

 **How it works**: The SPIRE sidecar provisions SVID certificate files in parallel with app startup.
 Since these files may not exist immediately, `@cap-js/telemetry` uses a lazy exporter that buffers telemetry data until the credentials become available.
 Once the SVID files are ready, buffered data is flushed and subsequent telemetry is exported normally.
 Certificate rotation is handled automatically.

-> **Important**: `NODE_ENV=production` is recommended for CaaS deployments.
-Log export requires `cds.log()`'s JSON formatter, which is only active in production.
-Additionally, production mode enables batch processing with periodic export intervals (5s for traces/logs, 60s for metrics), ensuring buffered telemetry is flushed shortly after ZTI credentials become ready.
-In development mode, buffered telemetry is only flushed on the next request.
+> **Note**: Log export requires `NODE_ENV=production` to enable `cds.log()`'s JSON formatter.
+Traces and metrics work in both development and production modes.
+In production, batch processing uses periodic export intervals (5s for traces/logs, 60s for metrics).
+In development, traces and metrics use simpler processors that export immediately.

 To explicitly disable ZTI (e.g., for testing), set:
 ```bash